Who is my Advisor?

 Faculty Mentor:

 All faculty members hold open office hours to meet with students.
-Call or email your faculty mentor directly or contact your major academic department to determine your mentor's office hours.
-If you are not available during your faculty mentor's office hours, you can often arrange another time to meet with them.
+You can contact faculty mentor directly using information from the People Finder, or contact the department where your major is housed to ask for your mentor's office hours.
+If you are not available during your faculty mentor's office hours, you can often arrange another time to meet with them by reaching out over email.